wing5wong/artisan-whs-static/source/_events/2026-08-26_performing-arts-concert.md

 date: 2026-08-27T09:29:00+12:00
 ---
 Performing Arts Showcase
-Join us on 27 August at the Royal Whanganui Opera House for an unforgettable evening celebrating the incredible talent of our students.
+Join us at 7pm on 27 August at the Royal Whanganui Opera House for an unforgettable evening celebrating the incredible talent of our students.

 Featuring:
 ✨ Kapa Haka